-Almost every sign that would be considered an “architectural” sign must comply with one or another of the ADA Guidelines.
-If a sign identifies a permanent room or space of a facility, including exits, identifies, directs to or informs about accessible features of the facility, it must comply.
-Signs for advertising and marketing purposes, temporary signs, company logos and names are examples of signs or sections of signs that do not have to comply.
+If a sign identifies a room or space of a facility.
+The building signs must comply with one or another of the ADA guidelines.
+This includes exits, directs to or informs about accessible features of the facility.
+Signs for advertising, marketing purposes, temporary signs and company logos do not have to comply.

-Although, because of the rules requiring Braille on some signs, the signage section is looked upon as benefiting persons who are blind and visually impaired, some of the sign guidelines benefit persons with mobility impairments or hearing impairments.
-In addition, one can say generally that easy to read and well thought out signage systems are of definite benefit to deaf people, or people who have problems speaking.
+Visually impaired people benefit from braille on some signs.
+Guidelines also benefit persons with mobility or hearing impairments.
+Easy to read and well thought out signage systems are of definite benefit to deaf people, or people who have problems speaking.

 ADA Signs FAQ

 Do my interior signs have to have pictures to comply with ADA standards?